odea-project/qAlgorithms/docs/description_qpeaks.md

 * All values of y must be greater than zero
 * If a relevant baseline exists, it has to be substracted before applying qPeaks

-Note that the "y > 0" condition is mostly based on the fact that instruments will generally use zeroes to separate blocks internally.
+Note that the "$y > 0$" condition is mostly based on the fact that instruments will generally use zeroes to separate blocks internally.
 Since the sensitivity is never high enough to fully detect all ions of a peak, including these zeroes during processing will lead to the peak being distorted.
 Something to keep in mind is that